How to improve the BER for your soon-to-be sold house

 While you may have thought you’d left grades behind you in school, houses sold or rented since 2009 require a BER letter grade from A1-G.

 Much like how the price of a car is affected by the miles it’s clocked, the BER of a house can have an impact on the value.
-Since 2009, every house up for rent or sale must have a BER – but where do you find it and how can you improve yours to increase the value?
+Since 2009, every house up for sale or for rent must have a BER – but where do you find it and how can you improve yours to increase the value?

 How do you find your BER?